-On October 5th, LFDT will present Moriyama’s Continuum as part of Nuit Blanche, Toronto, 2019.
-This immersive sound, video and performance project invites you to become part of a collaborative creation in the soaring spaces of Toronto’s largest public library.
+LFDT presents Moriyama’s Continuum as part of Nuit Blanche, Toronto, 2019.
+This project invites you to become part of a collaborative creation in the soaring spaces of Toronto’s largest public library.

-Lo Fi Dance Theory would like to thank Mr. Raymond Moriyama, Canada Council for the Arts, TPL Staff, LFDT Board Members, Lucius Dechausay, Julia Kidder, and Jaymes Moore.
+Lo Fi Dance Theory would like to thank Mr. Raymond Moriyama, Canada Council for the Arts, TPL Staff, LFDT Board Members, Lucius Dechausay, CBC Arts, Julia Kidder, and Jaymes Moore.